NeptuneHub/k3s-supreme-waffle/README.md

 * **mount-longhorn.yaml** - is an utility pod that start with your longhorn pvc mounted, useful to edit file with the vi command on longhorn volume.
 You can access it with the command kubectl -n < namespace > exec -it longhorn-editor -- sh
 * **ingress.yaml** - ingress to expose longhorn frontend (or can be a template for other kind of front-end.

-Option configuration are
-* **/postgresql** - Is a working in progress (still not completed) to deploy wikijs on top of Postgresql instead of MariaDB.
+If you want to continue your learning you can also follow this additional guide:
 * **/velero** - Is an application useful for schedule backup of the entire cluster on an external Bucket (AWS S3 or even a minio local server)
 * **/minio** - Is an application useful to create your own bucket on your local machine.
-Useful for development
+For development purphose you can run two different cluster and one of them having minio for keeping the backup made by velero
 * **/cert-manager** - In an application used to manager your TLS certificate.
 Useful for application that need encryption like nextcloud
 * **/nextcloud** - Is an application that can be used to storage file
-* **/storagebox** - How to configure and mount an SSH folder on K3S, for example the Storage Box offered by hetzner
+* **/storagebox** - How to configure and mount an SSH folder on K3S, for example the Storage Box offered by hetzner.
+Is useful if you want to use an external storage for the data of nextcloud
+* **/hardening** - Same hardening suggestions if your "home lab" is on the cloud

 Some Kubernetes useful commands: